Question

 Business Development

-Perfect for situations involving winning contracts, obtaining funding, or acquiring new business through competitive processes
+Perfect for situations involving obtaining contracts, partnerships, funding, or competitive advantages through strategic effort and negotiation

 Earned